From Jesselton’s Water Margins to High-Street Merchant

 Ashes to Ashes 1945 & 1955

-At the break of dawn on the 14th May 1955, Wong Tze-Fatt was rudely awoken by his family retainer Wong Toon-Seng informing him of a fire in Kampong Ayer (Water Village) part of Jesselton township.
-A fire had started in a shop near to Tze-Fatt’s own shop where in 1945 he had re-established his father’s business after it was levelled to the ground by allied bombing as was with the rest of Jesselton township in the lead up to the liberation of British North-Borneo (Sabah Malaysia) from Japanese Occupation.
+At the break of dawn on the 14th May 1955, Wong Tze-Fatt was rudely awoken by his family retainer Wong Toon-Seng informing him of a fire in Kampong Ayer (Water Village) which was at the southern “water-margins” of Jesselton town.
+A fire had started in a shop near to Tze-Fatt’s own shop where in 1945 he had re-established his father’s business after it was leveled to the ground by allied bombing as was with the rest of Jesselton town in the lead up to the liberation of British North-Borneo (Sabah Malaysia) from Japanese Occupation.

 Earlier in the year, Tze-Fatt’s wife Bee-Hee and Kah-Poh their daughter and first child; had left Jesselton for Muar town in British Malaya to attend a family memorial service for Bee Hee’s late father who passed away on the 18th December 1954; while their two younger sons, Kah-Ho and Kah-Lok stayed back with him at home.
 Tze-Fatt awoke his two sons who remained dressed in their pyjamas and seated them in his Austin A40 Panel Van and then called up their nanny to accompany them on the trip ahead and to look after his still drowsy sons.